lambdaclass/engineering_residency/projects/rust_merkle_tree.md

 # Rust Project: Merkle Tree

 Merkle trees have become an important data structure to understand, and have wide applicability including in areas that are not blockchain-related.
-The goal of this project is to implement your own library crate in Rust implementing a Merkle tree.
+The goal of this project is to create your own library crate in Rust that implements a Merkle tree.

-Implement a simple Merkle Tree in Rust:
 - A Merkle Tree can be built out of an array.
 - A Merkle Tree can generate a proof that it contains an element.
 - A Merkle Tree can verify that a given hash is contained in it.